cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 We ended up porting about 25 libraries so far.
 We worked on this on and off, and it ended up taking about 2 months.
-See [this issue](https://github.com/purenix-org/purenix/issues/37) for the status of the porting process for the remaining libraries.
+See [this issue](https://github.com/purenix-org/purenix/issues/37) for the status of the remaining libraries.
 Feel free to jump in and help!

 With some libraries ported, the next step was to actually start writing a version of `callCabal2Nix` that doesn't need IFD!